$d$-wave Surface Altermagnetism in Centrosymmetric Collinear Antiferromagnets

-In summary, we establish surface altermagnetism as a symmetry-controlled phenomenon that can emerge at the surfaces of centrosymmetric collinear AFMs.
-By combining symmetry analysis with first-principles calculations, we show that surface inversion breaking alone, while necessary, is not sufficient to induce nonrelativistic spin splitting.
-Instead, surface altermagnetism arises only when the surface termination simultaneously breaks both combined $PT$ and $tT$ symmetries, thereby rendering the two antiferromagnetically coupled surface magnetic sublattices inequivalent.
-We demonstrate this mechanism explicitly for the \textit{G}-type AFMs V$_3$Al and BaMn$_2$Sb$_2$, which host robust \textit{d}-wave altermagnetic surface states despite fully spin-degenerate bulk electronic structures, and show that the same symmetry criterion is satisfied by a broad range of additional centrosymmetric AFMs spanning distinct structural families.
-In contrast, AFMs that preserve $tT$ symmetry at the surface, remain spin-degenerate even when inversion symmetry is broken and the surface space groups are identical.
-The resulting altermagnetic surface states are strongly localized within the outermost magnetic layers, decay rapidly toward the interior, and arise entirely from exchange interactions without requiring SOC.
-Together, these results identify the simultaneous breaking of $PT$ and $tT$ at antiferromagnetic surfaces as the defining symmetry criterion for realizing surface altermagnetism and provide a transparent framework for identifying and designing altermagnetic surfaces and interfaces, substantially expanding the materials platform for nonrelativistic spin-polarized electronic states in AFMs.
+In summary, we establish surface altermagnetism as a symmetry-controlled phenomenon emerging at the surfaces of centrosymmetric collinear AFMs.
+Combining symmetry analysis with first-principles calculations, we show that surface inversion breaking alone is insufficient to induce momentum-dependent spin splitting.
+Instead, the effect arises only when no sublattice-exchanging antiunitary symmetry survives at the surface.
+We demonstrate this mechanism explicitly for V$_3$Al and BaMn$_2$Sb$_2$, which host robust \textit{d}-wave altermagnetic surface states despite fully spin-degenerate bulk electronic structures, while MnPt remains spin degenerate due to the survival of $tT$ symmetry.
+The resulting states are strongly localized within the outermost magnetic layers and originate from nonrelativistic exchange-driven spin splitting that emerges already in the absence of SOC.
+Explicit SOC calculations further show that the characteristic \textit{d}-wave momentum dependence remains robust, although relativistic spin mixing can reduce the observable spin polarization in heavier-element compounds.
+These results establish a general framework for identifying and engineering altermagnetic surfaces and interfaces, substantially expanding the materials platform for momentum-dependent spin polarization in antiferromagnets.